eyinjusalako1/gourd/STEWARD_ONLY_EVENTS_IMPLEMENTATION.md

 ### Steward Users:
 - [ ] Can see "Host your first hangout" button on dashboard
 - [ ] Can see "Create Event" button on events page
-- [ ] Can see "Create Event" in command palette
 - [ ] Can access `/events/create` page
 - [ ] Can submit event creation form
 - [ ] Event created successfully